Studying at Cambridge

 2. The differences in dietary intakes for the same individual across time (within-individual variation)

-Both the between- and within-individual diet variation should be considered during the selection of the method of dietary assessment, as well as in the data analysis stage.
-Figure D.1.9 shows hypothetical data for daily energy intake for five individuals across four days of measurement.
-In the top figure (A), between-individual variation is large, as indicated by the wide spread of energy intake across the five individuals (i.e. lines are relatively separated on y-axis).
+Both the between- and within-individual diet variation should be considered during the selection of a dietary assessment method as well as in data analysis.
+Figure D.3.1 shows a hypothetical data for daily energy intake for five individuals across four days of dietary assessment.
+In the top figure (A), between-individual variation is large, as indicated by the spread of energy intakes across the five individuals (i.e. lines are relatively separated on the y-axis).
 On the other hand, within-individual variation is small, as indicated by stable energy intake across days (i.e. lines are relatively flat).

-For the purpose of describing population prevalence of over- or under-nutrition, understanding of the diet variation is crucial.
+For the purpose of describing the prevalence of over- or under-nutrition in a population, understanding dietary variation is crucial.
 Bias in the estimation can occur without proper consideration of the within-individual diet variation.
-For example, if within-individual variation is large and then between-individual variation is over-estimated, the estimate of prevalence of under-nutrition can be biased.
-Depending on the population average, the estimate of the prevalence can be either under-estimated or over-estimated (Figure D.1.10).
-The magnitude and direction of bias depends on the nutrient, the method to assess the intake, and the population.
+For example, if the within-individual variation is large and then between-individual variation is over-estimated, the estimate of the prevalence of over- or under-nutrition can be biased.
+Depending on the population average, the estimate of the prevalence can be either under-estimated or over-estimated (Figure D.3.1).
+The magnitude and direction of bias depends on the nutrient of interest, the method to assess the intake, and the target population.

 Dietary variation can be expressed as the coefficient of variation (CV), a standardised measure of spread that describes the amount of variability relative to the mean.
 The within-individual and between-individual variation can be expressed using CV as follows: